You’ve seen these offers advertised before?

 More Then Pluses and Minuses

-As discussed in my ebook Filling The Pig, money can be an emotional endeavor, much more than pluses and minuses.
+As discussed in my ebooks Filling The Pig, spending money can be an emotional endeavor, much more than pluses and minuses.
 Our emotions drive our behaviors and often create an environment where we repeat the same processes over and over.
 If those behaviors keep us in debt, then a 0% offer is not going to change our situation.

 Taking advantage of a 0% offer to save on interest charges, requires an enormous amount of discipline.
 Miss a monthly payment or pay only the minimum during the introductory period and you’re right back where you were before – paying interest.
-Unless you are able to change the behaviors that put you into debt in the first place, then these offers do nothing more than prolong your time in debt.
+Unless you are able to change the behaviors that put you into debt in the first place, then these offers do nothing more than pro-long your time in debt.